lddtan03/clothes-store/README.md

     ```

 4.  **Create database:**
-    Create a MySQL Database with the name `clothes_store` using phpMyAdmin (included with XAMPP) or your preferred database management tool.
+    Create a MySQL Database with the name: `clothes_store`

 ### Step 2: Database Migration and Seeding